-At Aston we conduct high-quality research in all of our academic Schools: Aston Business School; Aston Medical School, School of Engineering and Applied Sciences, School of Life and Health Sciences, and School of Languages and Social Sciences.
+At Aston we conduct high-quality research in all of our academic Schools: Aston Business School; Aston Medical School, School of Engineering and Applied Sciences, School of Life and Health Sciences, and School of Social Sciences and Humanities.

 Our highest profile research areas are currently:

 The Advanced Services Group is a centre of excellence specialising in servitization, the organisational transformation of manufacturing companies to compete through services, in particular advanced services.

 The Energy and Bioproducts Research Institute (EBRI) at Aston University conducts world-class research into all aspects of bioenergy including energy-from-waste and the development of new bioproducts and services, all of which contribute to improving the UK's carbon footprint and improving the security of energy supplies.

 The Entrepreneurship & Innovation research team engages with theoretical frameworks in economics and management concerning the innovative and entrepreneurial behaviour of firms and individuals.